We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 CVI can affect reading and writing in many different ways, including not all of the words being visible, losing words, not being able to learn to recognise letters and words, not being able to read due to visual crowding and writing difficulties because of inaccurate guidance of reach (meaning the pencil does not go where it is meant to.

-This is where labels become confusing and difficult and you need to refocus on the child.
+This is where labels become confusing and difficult and you need to refocus on the person.
 If they have CVI and reading and writing are difficult, then look at approaches that match their specific reading difficulties, that may help them.

 Newsletter 18 CVI & Literacy (with links to all our other related resources).

 "Dyspraxia is an enigma" (quote from link below).
 It is widely used to mean problems with movement, but there is no agreement on a definition, or even terminology.
-That does not mean the difficulties children who have been told they are dyspraxia have, are not genuine difficulties.
+That does not mean the difficulties people who have been told they are dyspraxia have, are not genuine difficulties.

 The problem with dyspraxia is this lack of agreement as to what exactly it is.
 The beginning of the journey for this label, started with an observation, that was given a name, 'clumsy child syndrome'.
 Quite correctly the negative connotations gave rise to a new name, dyspraxia, but there was no agreement as to what it is, or even what it relates to, some thinking it is a learning difficulty , others suggesting it is linked to autism.
 Next comes Developmental Coordination Disorder (DCD, above).
 A recognised medical condition with agreed diagnostic criteria.
 We use the term DCD for this reason.
 Dyspraxia may not be an incorrect label but it tends to not be specific.
 As with all labels, as we learn more, our knowledge grows and we are able to improve on what we did before, sometimes with a new name.